dudozermaks/sudoku_lib/README.md

 HumanSolver (as for version 1.0.0) with -O3 flag solves about 200-250 medium puzzles per second.

 ## Plans
 + Add some more methods to HumanSolver (like Swordfish and others).
 I probably won't add guessing based methods like all kinds of Forcing Chains.
-But I will add some techniques that have not been implemented in this king of solvers(as long as I know) like Phistomefel Ring, Reverse Phistomefel Ring, etc.
+But I will add some techniques that have not been implemented in this king of solvers (as long as I know) like Phistomefel Ring, Reverse Phistomefel Ring, etc.
 + Add rating-based generation of puzzles.
-Right now, when you generate a puzzle you recive puzzle with random difficulty.
+Right now, when you generate a puzzle you receive puzzle with random difficulty.
 + Speed up HumanSolver.
 Optimize and improve optimizable and improvable:).
 + Add caching to HumanSolver and Generator.
 The technique for HumanSolver is already made up, only thing left is to implement it.
-+ Add ImageMaker, that makes picture out of Puzzle.
++ Add Image Maker, that makes picture out of Puzzle.
 Probably will have some additional dependencies (but maybe not).
 Probably will be based on SVG format.
 + Make additional app to generate Sudoku puzzles (for journals, personal use, etc.).
 + Add good documentation, maybe even with Doxygen.
 + Add better tests.